An Introduction To Breast Reduction Surgery

 The only alternative surgical technique to breast reduction surgery as described above is to perform breast liposuction only to the breast.
 Very occasionally this may reduce the breast enough that patients are happy with the outcome.
 Liposuction does not lift the nipple and does not alter the shape, patients need to discuss the pros and cons of this before considering it as an option.

 During a consultation with your breast reduction surgeon in Manchester, the best procedure for you can be established.

 Although it is possible for breasts to grow back after a breast reduction this is very unusual.
 There are certain medications that can lead to an increase in breast tissue.
 By far the commonest reason for an increase in breast size following breast reduction is pregnancy and weight gain.
 For patients who have not completed their family, it is important to consider the pros and cons of proceeding with a breast reduction as the chances of breastfeeding are likely to be reduced slightly by surgery.

-Mr Ross uses a superiorly based pedicle for the majority of his breast reduction surgeries and as such, it would be possible to further reduce the breasts should this occur.
+Mr Ross uses a superiorly based pedicle for the majority of his breast reduction surgeries in Manchester and as such, it would be possible to further reduce the breasts should this occur.
 Patients are advised to be at their ideal weight prior to surgery and be weight stable.
 If they have not completed their family to consider the pros and cons before proceeding.

 With time breast tissue continues to age.
 It may be that further surgery to tighten the skin is required at a later date.
 With weight fluctuations, the breasts can increase and decrease in size and the results can change with time.
 It is very rare for breasts to increase to a size where one would need a further reduction although this cannot be 100% guaranteed.